Difference Between Certificates, Ratings, and Endorsements

 High Altitude

-It is imperative that pilots looking to fly in the upper atmosphere are skilfully knowledgeable and endorsed with a high-altitude endorsement.
+Pilots acting as PIC in a pressurized aircraft certified above 25,000 feet MSL must hold a high-altitude endorsement under 14 CFR § 61.31(g).
 A pilot must go through specialized training and have a deep understanding of the correlation between human physiology and high-altitude flying.
 To become high-altitude endorsed,, a pilot will work directly with a CFI and go through vigorous training.
 This endorsement demonstrates a pilot’s commitment to safety, knowledge, and their ability to make split-second decisions above the clouds.